 The app works really well.
 Selling your used CDs, DVDs, and video games with it is easy, and getting paid for them really isn’t difficult.
 Get your own account here!

 But you aren’t going to get much money.

 Is it a waste of time?

 That’s really up to you.
 How much is your time worth?
 How much are your items worth?

 I’ll be honest—you will get paid more anywhere else, such as by selling your stuff locally on LetGo or OfferUp.
 Decluttr simply doesn’t pay much.
 But it will help you to get rid of your stuff, and it will get you paid for it.

 But be ready to make just $0.05 on some movies—because the prices can literally be that low.
-No kidding.
-You can make for than five cents using this site, and all you have to do is watch a couple ads or even play video games.

 I really like the idea of Decluttr, and under certain circumstances, I might even use it.
 But as it is now, with these items that I scanned, I would probably just take my chances with Facebook to see if I could get a hit worth anything.
 If I sold all three items for $3 and got someone to come pick them up, I would be money and time ahead—and the video game alone is really worth at least $5 by itself—so even then, I would be getting a bit of a rip-off that still beat the prices offered by Decluttr.